 History Viña Cousiño-Macul

-The Cabernet Sauvignon and Merlot were brought from the French region of Pauillac, the Sauvignon Verde and Gris de Martillac and the Riesling de Alsace, the latter being personally selected by Doña Isidora.
+Our Cabernet Sauvignon and Merlot were brought from the region of Pauillac, Sauvignon Verde and Gris from Martillac and the Riesling from Alsace, the last being a strain personally chosen by Isidora.

 The couple managed the vineyard together until Luis Cousiño’s death.
 Upon the loss of her husband Isidora Goyenechea assumed his position, becoming one of the first female entrepreneurs in South America.
 Until the day of her death, she maintained the Cousiño family tradition, incorporating new technologies and constantly innovating on the industry.

 A keen and technically minded woman, Isidora improved worker conditions, standardized production, and maintained a quality of excellence in every wine.
 Additionally, she supervised the construction of our iconic wine cellar, and redesigned the company and family insignia, immortalizing her own legacy.